-In 2020, the impact of the COVID-19 pandemic has affected both revenues and expenditures, although the effects still cannot be measured or predicted with any certainty at this time.
+In 2020, the COVID-19 pandemic affected both revenues and expenditures, although the effects were somewhat less than expected due to specific actions taken by the City to mitigate these impacts, such as a temporary hiring freeze.
 And, while the economic outlook for the City is generally positive, significant challenges to the City's overall financial condition remain, particularly the ongoing gap between revenue and expenditure growth.
 In addition, several areas at the Federal and State levels of government continue to cast a shadow, including the ongoing disagreements within the United States Congress on finding a long-term solution to fund governmental services as well as - at the State level - long-term fiscal challenges for addressing holes left by one-time budget fixes in the current budget and the need to fund basic education mandates.
 The City also continues to grapple with the financial impacts of the elimination of streamlined sales tax revenue distributions and the uncertainty of sales tax receipts on out-of-state sales under the new Marketplace Fairness Act.